rolandtoth/InputfieldURLChecker/README.md

 ## Features

 - enhance FieldtypeURL inputs with a button to open typed url in a new window
-- button and key/click combo modes
+- button and/or hotkey modes
 - linkify locked URL fields
 - force "http://" prefix (optional)
 - restrict module to selected templates or fields